Portland DART School Site Information

 Clinton School serves youth living in the following residential settings:

-- Working with Oregon’s Department of Human Services, Imani provides rehabilitative services for males ages 13 to 18 and their families who have experienced sexual abuse.
+- Working with Oregon’s Department of Human Services, Imani provides rehabilitative services for males ages 13 to 18 and their families.
 Evidence informed services delivered by highly trained staff include individual and group counseling, skill building and family counseling in a highly structured, supervised setting.
 Continued education support is provided through middle and high school classrooms that support a youth’s educational level and behavioral needs.
 Above all, during a young person’s 2 year stay, Imani’s therapeutic model provides an environment for accountability, healing and family reunification.

 The STEP Program